David Ramírez (footballer, born 1993): Club career

 Ramírez is a product of the Saprissa youth system and debuted in the Premier Division in the 2013/14 season.
 In September 2014, he was suspended for two matches by Saprissa coach Rónald González for alleged misconduct.

 On 12 January 2015, Ramírez was loaned out to French club Evian on a six-month deal.
 On 6 July 2016, he joined Portuguese club Moreirense on a loan deal.

 On 21 July 2018, Ramírez joined Cypriot First Division club AC Omonia on a three-year contract.

 International career

-Ramírez represented Costa Rica at 2015 CONCACAF Gold Cup, scoring one goal in three matches.
-He also played for the team at 2017 CONCACAF Gold Cup.
+Ramírez represented Costa Rica at the 2015 CONCACAF Gold Cup, scoring one goal in three matches.
+He also played for the team at the 2017 CONCACAF Gold Cup.